Betty Clay: Honours

-She was the holder of the Bronze Wolf from the World Organization of the Scout Movement (WOSM) and a gold Silver Fish in the form of a brooch from the Guide Association.
+She was the holder of the Bronze Wolf from the World Organization of the Scout Movement (WOSM) - their highest award - and a gold Silver Fish in the form of a brooch from the Guide Association.

-In 1997 she was made a Commander of the Most Excellent Order of the British Empire (CBE).
+On 11 February 1997 she was made a Commander of the Most Excellent Order of the British Empire (CBE) by the Queen.
 She attended many Jamborees, including the 4th World Scout Jamboree and 16th World Scout Jamboree and others between.

+She was a member of the Guide Club.

 Death

 She died, aged 87, on 24 April 2004, in Elliscombe House Nursing Home, where she was recovering following a fall at home.
 She was cremated in Yeovil Crematorium, and on Wednesday, 5 May 2004, her ashes (and five years later those of her husband Gervas) were buried in the Churchyard of the Parish Church of St John the Baptist, North Cheriton.
 A memorial service was held at Wells Cathedral, Somerset, on Monday, 12 July 2004 and was well-attended.

 Legacy

 The Scout Association's Betty Clay Library is located in Gilwell Park.